-To change the grid behavior, use the buttons in the "Grid Constraints" portion of the Constraints window.
-In the main IconSmith window, the Snap button under the heading "Grid" lets you turn on or off the grid setting you've made using the Constraints window.
+In the main IconSmith window, the Snap button under the heading "Grid" lets you turn on or off the grid setting you've made in the Constraints window.
 The Show button lets you display or hide the grid.

-The following setting choices are available for the grid in the Constraints window:
+To change the grid behavior, use the settings in the "Grid Constraints" portion of the Constraints window.